The ASEE Southeastern Section awards three distinct teaching awards at its Annual Conference:

 Purpose

-The Outstanding Mid-Career Teaching Award is intended to recognize faculty members who have demonstrated exceptional contributions to engineering or engineering technology education through outstanding classroom performance.
+The Outstanding Mid-Career Teaching Award is intended to recognize a faculty member with five to fifteen years of teaching experience who has demonstrated exceptional contributions to engineering or engineering technology education through outstanding classroom performance.

 Award

-The award includes a $1,000 cash prize and an award certificate presented at the Awards Ceremony at the ASEE Southeastern Section Annual Conference.
+The award is in the form of an award plaque presented during the Awards Ceremony at the ASEE Southeastern Section’s Annual Conference.

 Eligibility